Choice of Dog Treats

 Cletus played a big role in my dog training business and my life's mission to help rescue dogs.

 By telling his story and possibly preventing this from happening to anyone else, his legacy will live on forever.
 For him I have to take a negative and turn it into a positive.
 I have contacted veterinarians and researched "SAFE" dog treats.
-Below is a list of "recommended and SAFE" treats for your dogs.
+Below is a list of "recommended and SAFE" treats for your dogs in my opinion and knowledge.

 1. Elk Antlers (they don't splinter, they powder)

-2. Kongs (Fill with organic peanut butter or even yogurt.
+2. Kongs (Fill with peanut butter or even yogurt.
 Freeze for a longer use.)

 3. Whimzees/Greenies (Dental products)